Study Compatibility Check: How Does It Work?

 The Study Compatibility Check is a new measure.
 It’s only been in use for one year.

-The Minister also expressed other wishes concerning career orientation and study choice.
+The Minister also expressed other wishes essay on right to information in hindi language and study choice.
 These include

 - Providing prospective students with thorough information based on reliable information and high-quality guidance in school